Short (finance): Risks

 Another risk is that a given stock may become "hard to borrow".
 As defined by the SEC and based on lack of availability, a broker may charge a hard to borrow fee daily, without notice, for any day that the SEC declares a share is hard to borrow.
 Additionally, a broker may be required to cover a short seller's position at any time ("buy in").
-The short seller receives a warning from the broker that he is "failing to deliver" stock, which leads to the buy-in.
+The short seller receives a warning from the broker that they are "failing to deliver" stock, which leads to the buy-in.

 Because short sellers must eventually deliver the shorted securities to their broker, and need money to buy them, there is a credit risk for the broker.
 The penalties for failure to deliver on a short selling contract inspired financier Daniel Drew to warn: "He who sells what isn't his'n, Must buy it back or go to pris'n."
 To manage its own risk, the broker requires the short seller to keep a margin account, and charges interest of between 2% and 8% depending on the amounts involved.

 In 2011, the eruption of the massive China stock frauds on North American equity markets brought a related risk to light for the short seller.
 The efforts of research-oriented short sellers to expose these frauds eventually prompted NASDAQ, NYSE and other exchanges to impose sudden, lengthy trading halts that froze the values of shorted stocks at artificially high values.
 Reportedly in some instances, brokers charged short sellers excessively large amounts of interest based on these high values as the shorts were forced to continue their borrowings at least until the halts were lifted.

 Short sellers tend to temper overvaluation by selling into exuberance.
 Likewise, short sellers are said to provide price support by buying when negative sentiment is exacerbated after a significant price decline.
 Short selling can have negative implications if it causes a premature or unjustified share price collapse when the fear of cancellation due to bankruptcy becomes contagious.